eraofchaos/eraofchaos.github.io/artifacts/Apple of Eden.md

 ---
 title: "Artifacts - Apple of Eden"
 permalink: /artifacts/Apple of Eden/
-excerpt: "Apple of Eden A gift from the ancient civilization of Precursors.
+excerpt: "Era of Chaos  Apple of Eden.
+Apple of Eden A gift from the ancient civilization of Precursors.
 Legend says it's an artifact that can manipulate all living things."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Apple of Eden.md"